-in county c in 2011.
-Manufacturing Layoffs^j{-c} is the number of manufacturing layoffs from social group j in the US, excluding county c between 2012 and 2015, whereas Total Employment^j{-c} is the total number of workers from social group j in the US, excluding county c in 2011.
-This measure captures the number of manufacturing layoffs within social group j in county c as predicted by national shifts and the sectoral composition in county c, and is unrelated to the impact of local factors.28
+where Bartik instrument_c^j is the Bartik instrument for social group j = (total, white, non-white) in county cbetween 2012 and 2015.
+Manufacturing Employment_c^j is the number of manufacturing workers from social group j in county c in 2011, and Total Employment_c^j is the total employment in county c in 2011.
+Manufacturing Layoffs{-c}^j is the number of manufacturing layoffs from social group j in the US, excluding county c between 2012 and 2015, whereas Total Employment{-c}^j is the total number of workers from social group j in the US, excluding county c in 2011.
+This measure captures the number of manufacturing layoffs within social group j in county c as predicted by national shifts and the sectoral composition in county c, and is unrelated to the influence of local factors.29

-We estimate the following first-stage model:
+We estimate the following first-stage model as follows: